The diary I kept whilst filming ‘Swallows and Amazons’ on the 3rd June 1973, when I spent a day off exploring Cumbria with my family

 A letter from behind the scenes on the third day of filming ‘Swallows and Amazons’ in 1973

-16th May 1973, was the third day of filming the original movie ‘Swallows and Amazons’, recorded in this letter that my mother wrote to my father who was at home in Gloucestershire with my two younger sisters.
+16th May 1973, was the third day of filming the original movie ‘Swallows and Amazons’.
+My mother wrote a letter to my father who was at home in Gloucestershire with my two younger sisters.

 1970’s English food ~